Paper Soldiers: Plot

 Shawn then takes Monique out to celebrate his birthday at a club, along with Will, Larry and Johnny.
-Shawn goes to the bar and gets alcohol.
-As Shawn returns to his table, he sees Stu in the club.
-Stu then notices Pat, the mom of his kids, out with a man named Rudy.
+Shawn sees recently released Stu, who then notices Pat, the mother of his kids, out with a man named Rudy.
 Stu confronts them and then attacks Rudy.
 After this, Rudy tries to leave with Pat to her home but she rejects him.
 He then assaults her.
-Pat calls Stu and Stu gets Shawn to go with him as he beats up Rudy.
-The next day, Shawn, Stu and Johnny break into another home, but leave early due to cops driving around the neighborhood.
+Pat calls Stu and Stu gets Shawn to go with him as he assaults Rudy.

-Shawn goes to see his parole officer for the second time.
-She informs him that he failed the urine test, then warns him that if he fails the test again, he will go to jail.
-Shawn arrives to work and gets fired.
-Shawn's co-worker Kay then asks if he could join in on the burglaries, which Shawn accepts, bringing Kay along as a driver and lookout.
-Moments after Shawn and Johnny enter a home, Kay gets paranoid and leaves.
+Shawn's parole officer informs him that he failed the urine test, and another failure will lead to jail time.
+After being fired from his job, Shawn's co-worker Kay asks if he could join in on the burglaries, which Shawn accepts, bringing Kay along as a driver and lookout.
+After Shawn and Johnny enter a home, a paranoid Kay leaves.
 As Shawn and Johnny exit the home, they see Kay has left.
-Kay comes back and bypasses them, then circles around in the car as Johnny stops Kay.
-They are then chased by cops.
-Shawn and Johnny escape, but Kay is caught.
+Kay comes back and picks them up.
+After a police chase, Shawn and Johnny escape, but Kay is caught.

-As soon as Shawn gets home, he gets into an argument with Monique over his acts of crime.
-The next day, Shawn sees his parole officer again.
-She informs him that he once again failed the urine test.
-As she calls to get a cop, Shawn flees.
+At home, Shawn argues with Monique over his crimes.
+The next day, Shawn's parole officer informs him of another failed urine test.
+As she calls authorities, Shawn flees.
 He then meets Will and Larry at an auto body shop.
 They talk business with shop employee Mikey O, and he informs them about a home with lots of money.

 Mikey O sends his friend Mike E. to go with them.
 Detectives Johnson and Travis track them down.
 Mike E. and Larry are caught, but Shawn and Will escape.
-As Shawn goes home to say goodbye to Monique and their son, he sees the house is empty.
+As Shawn prepares to flee town, he goes home to say goodbye to Monique and their son, finding an empty house.

-The cops catch up to Shawn.
-He tries to escape but gets caught hiding in a dog house.
-He receives a 12-year prison sentence, but serves less on good behavior.
-The film ends as it began, with Shawn playing dominoes with Burtie and Johnny, as he delivers a message to the audience to not break into other people's homes.
+Police arrive and Shawn is eventually caught.
+He receives a 6-12-year prison sentence, but serves less on good behavior.
+The film ends as it began, with Shawn playing dominoes with Burtie and Johnny, as he delivers a message to the audience to not break into homes.